televandalist/RADocsTEMP/docs/development/badgesoverview.md

 Then click the choose file button highlighted.
 Find the file on your PC, and then press the submit button highlighted:
 ![change game icon 2](/development/images/updatebutton.png)

-If a game has existing achievements, game icon changes need to go through [revision process](Achievement-Set-Revisions).
+If a game has existing achievements, game icon changes need to go through [revision process](/guidelines/devs/revision-guidelines/).

 ### Uploading game icons (non-Developer)

-Yes, you absolutely can, but they are subject to [revisions](Achievement-Set-Revisions).
-It will also be good to review the guidelines for [designing new game icons](#designing-new-game-icons---styling-guide).
+Yes, you absolutely can, but they are subject to [revisions](/guidelines/devs/revision-guidelines/).

 ### What happens to the image when you upload a game Icon